-As with other jurisdictions, horizontal monopoly agreements are subject to close scrutiny and the authorities place a substantial burden on the parties to a traditional hard-core cartel agreement to prove such agreement falls within these exemptions.
+As with other jurisdictions, horizontal monopoly agreements are subject to close scrutiny and the authorities place a substantial burden on the parties to a traditional hardcore cartel agreement to prove such agreement falls within these exemptions.
 In fact, there is yet to be a published case to date where an anticompetitive horizontal or vertical agreement has been exempted of penalties by virtue of article 15.
-In May 2016, the NDRC released draft guidelines on the application of this provision for public comments.
-The draft guidelines propose a procedure for applying for an exemption ex post (ie, after the authorities have launched an investigation), but do not provide more clarity on circumstances under which a cartel could potentially be exempted.

-It is noteworthy that in practice cartel agreements are often intertwined with vertical restraints under article 14 of the AML, particularly resale price maintenance arrangements.
-For example, in the Mercedes-Benz case, the car maker was found to have organised dealers to fix resale prices for Mercedes-Benz parts as part of a hub-and-spoke conspiracy.
-The NDRC considered that while the dealers undoubtedly had participated in a cartel, Mercedes Benz should be more appropriately considered to have engaged in resale price maintenance practices because it had organised the conspiracy as a means to achieve vertical price control.
+It is noteworthy that, in practice, cartel agreements are often intertwined with vertical restraints under article 14 of the AML, particularly resale price maintenance (RPM) arrangements.
+For example, in the Mercedes-Benz case in 2015, the car maker was found to have organised dealers to fix resale prices for Mercedes-Benz parts as part of a hub-and-spoke conspiracy.
+The NDRC considered that while the dealers undoubtedly had participated in a cartel, Mercedes-Benz should be more appropriately considered to have engaged in RPM practices because it had organised the conspiracy as a means to achieve vertical price control.

 With more enforcement experience, the investigative practices and procedures are becoming more defined.
-In the process, the authorities and their provincial offices have been developing internal procedural guidelines and there have been some notable improvements in relation to due process.
-They have also improved transparency during the course of the investigation and established the customary practice of publishing more reasoned decisions.
+In the process, the authorities and their provincial offices have been developing internal procedural guidelines.
+There have been some notable improvements in relation to due process.
+They also have improved transparency during the course of the investigation and established the customary practice of publishing more reasoned decisions.

 Investigations may originate from various sources at both the provincial and national levels.
 As in other jurisdictions, complaints from competitors, customers or suppliers tend to be the most important sources of investigations.
-In addition, if an ongoing investigation by other administrative agencies reveals indications of AML violations, relevant leads may be transferred to the NDRC or the SAIC and an AML investigation may ensue.
+In addition, if an ongoing investigation by other administrative authorities reveals indications of antitrust law violations, relevant leads may be transferred to the NDRC or the SAIC and an antitrust investigation may ensue.
 The NDRC has also conducted broader sector inquiries swiftly followed by investigations into infringements by individual companies.
 In such inquiries, the authority first sends generic questionnaires to a variety of market players and subsequently targets certain companies for follow-up inquiries or even formal investigation.

 At the start of an investigation, the NDRC and the SAIC will typically conduct a dawn raid of the target businesses.
-Officials from both agencies have relatively broad investigatory powers under the relevant regulations and the agencies’ general enforcement practice.
-As the agencies gradually accumulate experience, their investigative skills are becoming increasingly sophisticated.
+Officials from both authorities have relatively broad investigatory powers under the relevant regulations and the authorities’ general enforcement practice.
+As the authorities gradually accumulate experience, their investigative skills are becoming increasingly sophisticated.
 The NDRC in particular has developed task forces to carry out the dawn raids and follow-up investigations, including a range of specialised experts in law, technology and accounting.
-They have also been using increasingly high-tech investigative measures, including forensic IT techniques to quickly recover deleted emails.
+They have also been using increasingly high-tech investigative techniques, including forensic IT techniques to quickly recover deleted emails.

-Following the initial dawn raid or meeting with a target, the investigation will typically continue through engagement with the company.
+Following the initial dawn raid or meeting with a target, the investigation will typically continue through a series of engagements with the company.
 Investigations may entail a series of information requests and site visits supported by interviews with relevant employees and collection of a significant amount of documentary evidence.
 The authorities will also typically engage with the target of the investigation on potential settlements or remedies from an early stage, reportedly seeking admissions and cooperation under the leniency rules to support the settlement.
+In the PVC case, for example, the NDRC reported that the investigation involved 78 meetings over a span of eight months involving more than 200 law enforcement officers from 11 provinces.
 In many cases, the NDRC will also direct the company to conduct an internal audit or compliance review as a basis for reporting on its conduct.

 After the case team completes the investigation, they are directed to prepare an internal recommendation based on the relevant evidence and any explanations or defences raised by the parties.
 The authority issues an advance penalty notice to the target if it concludes there is a violation of the AML, setting out the basis for their findings and the proposed penalty.
 The target then has the formal right to respond and request a hearing on the merits.
 Finally, the parties have a formal right to seek administrative reconsideration or judicial review of an unfavourable final penalty decision.